julianbaffy/wp2-coursepage/README.md

   ...
 ]
 ```
-They save the different courses, each project has been carried out.
+They save the different courses, in which each project has been carried out.

 2. `/src/lib/generated/games/games.json`, which looks like this:
 ```json